 The Department is part of the Faculty of Life Sciences & Medicine's School of Basic & Medical Biosciences.
 It provides a multidisciplinary, vibrant environment for collaboration between scientists, clinicians, statisticians and bio-informaticians.

-The Division has close links to the Guy's and St Thomas' NHS foundation trust, particularly through the Dermatology and Genetics Clinics and to the NIHR Biomedical Research Centre, with the BRC Genomics Laboratory and related informatics support being housed within the Division.
+The School has close links to the Guy's and St Thomas' NHS foundation trust, particularly through the Dermatology and Genetics Clinics and to the NIHR Biomedical Research Centre, with the BRC Genomics Laboratory and related informatics support being housed within the Division.
 Within the Academic Health Sciences Centre it is aligned with the Clinical Academic Grouping (CAG): Genetics, Rheumatology, Infection, Immunity and Dermatology.
 The Centre for Stem Cells and Regenerative Medicine will house the Stem Cell Hotel.
 Our work is facilitated by a wide network of local and international collaborations.